xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 - 5) This TCAM lookup happens in PMF.
 The “for-us” control packets are then punted by encapsulating in the NPU header.
 In NPU, the “for-us” control packets undergo hardware TCAM lookup which will hit one of the protocol default TCAM entries.
 NPU header contains the control information such as – ingress port, destination node, trap code, trap qualifier, listener_tag, flow type, stats pointer etc.
 - 6) LPTS entries are installed as 4 main groups i.e. IPv4, IPv6, CLNS and L2.
 In first pass the traps are different for L2 and L3 because the lookup tables are different which are generating the traps.
 After such classification, packets go into Software Path Process (SPP), that selects whether to send to L2/SPIO or NetIO process.
 The packets are received by SPP in IOS-XR by opening a raw socket to listen over the punt interface.
 SPP is a component that classifies packets in punt path to identify its client.
 Moreover, SPP does the parsing of npu header to extract the control information filled by NPU.
 However, it retains the npu header.
 Based on this parsing results it decides the client.
 (In our case NetIO or L2/SPIO).
 In case, there is no proper decision, the packet is forwarded to NetIO as a default client.
 - 7) NetIO handles L3 Protocol Packets like ICMP, OSPF, BGP etc. It also processes ARP packets unlike ASR9K where ARP is via SPIO.
 Based on lookup result, the control packets will get policed and punted to LC CPU.
-- 8) In case of errors, the packets are also punted for diagnostics (even if npu decides it to drop) or for some action (to generate ICMP error) via traps from first pass itself.
+- 8) In case of errors, the packets are also punted for diagnostics (even if npu decides it to drop) or for some action (to generate ICMP error) via traps from first pass itself and policed.
 - 9) When the "For Us" packets are received by the LPTS decap node in NetIO, LPTS  does iFIB lookup and find the packet associated protocol client and deliver the packet to the protocol stack.
-Sometimes, this lookup is skipped if listener tag is provided.
+Most of the times this lookup is skipped and that provides the performance as use the work done in NPU to be avoided in CPU.
 - 10) The Streamlined Packet IO - SPIO is used by L2 processes CFM,STP,ARP etc. When a reaches from SPP to NetIO/SPIO, the control information is transferred.
 NetIO/SPIO strip off the npu header and process the actual packet.
 - 11) The CPU runs the software processes that decapsulate the packet and deliver them to the correct stack.